A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Data and Observations

 \subsection{Literature redshifts}

 Spec-zs for our sample were previously reported in \citetalias{cowie18} and \citet{mckay23}.
-We searched the literature for newly reported spec-zs, which primarily come from recently published JWST/NIRSpec catalogs (\citealp{bunker24, deugenio25, barrufet25}), taken either directly from the corresponding paper, or from the Dawn JWST Archive\footnote{https://dawn-cph.github.io/dja} (DJA; \citealp[][]{heintz25}) NIRSpec catalog (version 4).
+We searched the literature for newly reported spec-zs, which primarily come from recently published JWST/NIRSpec catalogs (\citealp{bunker24, deugenio25, barrufet25}), taken either directly from the corresponding paper or from the Dawn JWST Archive\footnote{https://dawn-cph.github.io/dja} (DJA; \citealp[][]{heintz25}) NIRSpec catalog (version 4).
 The reductions for the DJA catalogs use {\tt msaexp} \citep[][]{brammer23} and are described in \citet{degraaff25} and \citet{heintz25}.
 It is worth noting that the redshift for SG-ALMA-68, which was originally reported to be at $z=5.579$ based on a single line in the JWST/NIRCam F444W/GrismR data from the FRESCO survey \citep[][]{oesch23, xiao24}, has since been confirmed instead to be at $z_{\rm spec} = 3.2461$ via NIRSpec integral field unit (IFU) observations \citep[][]{xiao26}.

 We use photo-zs from several different surveys, with the aim of comparing the accuracy of different methods and selecting the best estimate on a case-by-case basis.
-We use the ZFOURGE catalog (\citealp[][]{straatman16}; hereafter, \citetalias{straatman16}), which used the {\tt EAZY} code to estimate redshifts based on the available UV to FIR data (ground-based optical to NIR data, plus HST and Spitzer/IRAC data).
-We also use photo-zs from the JADES DR5 catalog (\citealp[][]{eisenstein26}; hereafter, \citetalias{eisenstein26}), which used {\tt EAZY} to fit just the HST and JWST photometry.
-Some sources in the sample also have grism redshifts (grism-zs) measured using the HST/WFC3 G141 and G800L grisms as part of the 3D-HST program (\citealp[][]{brammer12}; \citealp[][]{momcheva16}; hereafter, \citetalias{momcheva16}).
+We use the ZFOURGE catalog (\citealp[][]{straatman16}; hereafter, \citetalias{straatman16}), which used the {\tt EAZY} code to estimate redshifts based on the available UV to FIR data (ground-based optical to NIR data, plus HST and Spitzer/IRAC data). {All but three of the DSFGs have ZFOURGE photo-zs.} We also use photo-zs from the JADES DR5 catalog (\citealp[][]{eisenstein26}; hereafter, \citetalias{eisenstein26}), which used {\tt EAZY} to fit just the HST and JWST photometry. {Only SG-ALMA-46 does not have an E26 photo-z.} Some sources in the sample also have grism redshifts (grism-zs) measured using the HST/WFC3 G141 and G800L grisms as part of the 3D-HST program (\citealp[][]{brammer12}; \citealp[][]{momcheva16}; hereafter, \citetalias{momcheva16}).